deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 ---
 Introduction
 ---
-Get an internship in information security...? check!
-Obtain the OSCP ...? check!
-Discover a vulnerability and obtain code execution...?
-Oh, that is depressing.
-These are the first three goals I've set for myself, since I've had the inclination to obtain a career within information security.
-Reviewing the elusive last item on this checklist marred me with every second that passed.
 After months of probing the [Exploit Database](https://www.exploit-db.com) for some Denial of Service vulnerabilities, I am very happy to report that I have taken a crash of an application and revitalized it to obtain code execution!

-This blog post ___WILL BE LENGTHY___ and less about studious vernacular, but I hope there is some good information you can take away about what I learned about the following domains: alphanumeric shellcode, encoding shellcode, aligning the stack, assembler, hexadecimal math, Win32 API shellcode, and those famous SEH exploits.
+This blog post ___WILL BE LENGTHY___ and less about studious vernacular, but I hope there is some good information you can take away about what I learned about the following domains: alphanumeric shellcode, aligning the stack, assembler, hexadecimal math, Win32 API Shellcode, and those famous SEH exploits.
 This writeup will assume you understand exception handler exploits.
 If you do not know much about those, or want a refresher, you can find my writeup [here](https://connormcgarr.github.io/Exception-Handlers-and-Egg-Hunters/).
 Let's get into it!

 The Crash
 ---